Decision Taking as a Service: DTaaS

 \item Like in the case of an external consultant $U$'s appreciation of $a$'s services may degrade.
 In that case $a$'s staff may withdraw from its involvement in a DTaaS sourcement if its authority has become problematic and its activity is less effective.

-\item Is DTaaS a common practice or is it a mere thought experiment?
-DTaaS for short episodes or limited to relatively confined decision classes is common practice, but DTaaS for the full width of $m_U$ decision rights seems to be unusual.
-That creates the risk that an occurrence of DTaaS is taken to be a sign that $m_U$ fails to live up to its expectations.
+\item That creates the risk that an occurrence of DTaaS is taken to be a sign that $m_U$ fails to live up to its expectations.
 In fact $m_U$ seems to carry an obligation to take the majority of its own decisions itself.
 DTaaS is about the thought experiment that this obligation is replaced by a less restrictive policy towards the range of task descriptions suitable for a management agent or team $m_U$.

 \item Assuming that $a$ provides DTaaS to different units a conflict of interest arises if at the same time $a$ needs to strive for opposite objectives. \footnote{Less apparent than an outright conflict of interest is so-called feature interaction (see \cite{KimblerBouma1995}).
 If $a$ is involved in providing DT services for different units it needs to analyze feature interaction between its respective decision interfaces.
-A conflict of intentions is an obvious instance of feature interaction, but more subtle interactions will need attention as well.} Because $a$ is taking decisions it does so with the awareness of expected consequences (of effectuation of decision outcomes) and with the (delegated) intention to effect these consequences.
+A conflict of intentions is an obvious instance of feature interaction, but more subtle interactions may need attention as well.} Because $a$ is taking decisions it does so with the awareness of expected consequences (of effectuation of decision outcomes) and with the (delegated) intention to effect these consequences.
 That intentions can be delegated at all is open for discussion, and I will assume that when acting as a DT provider for $U$, $a$ may pretend intentions (on behalf of $a$) that are not quite its own, provided that these intentions comply with $a$'s best and own intention to maintain a bundle of pretended intentions on behalf of $U$ that best serves $U$'s interests, and to do so in a consistent fashion.

 \end{itemize}